-With more connected devices, and more people working from home than ever before, we’re continuing to invest in Australia’s digital backbone to ensure people across the country enjoy a future with faster internet.1,2
+With more connected devices, and more people working from home than ever, we’re continuing to invest in Australia’s digital backbone to ensure people across the country enjoy a future with faster internet.2

-Utilising fibre infrastructure that is already in place, we’re planning to provide access to more fibre and improved services to more homes and businesses.
+By extending our fibre infrastructure deeper into our network, we’re working to provide access to more fibre and improved services to more homes and businesses.
 This is aimed at enabling higher speed services on-demand to millions of premises nationwide.

 Enabling higher speeds

-Once initial stage work is complete, eligible customers will be able to place an order on-demand with their preferred phone and internet provider for a higher speed plan.1
+Once initial stage work is complete, eligible customers will be able to place an order on-demand with a participating phone and internet provider for a higher speed plan.2,5

-If Fibre to the Premises (FTTP) technology is needed to provide access to that wholesale speed tier to their premises, nbn will work with its delivery partners to install a fibre lead-in to complete the conversion from Fibre to the Node (FTTN) to FTTP.
+If Fibre to the Premises (FTTP) technology is needed to provide access to that wholesale speed tier to their premises, nbn will work with delivery partners to install a fibre lead-in to complete the conversion from FTTN or FTTC to FTTP.4

 Register for updates

-- Updates about the nbn™ network at your location
+- Updates about the nbn® network at your location

 - New products and features